mgurdal/go-tutorial/docs/data-structures.md

 ```

-### Accessing to values using with for
+### Accessing to values using for

 Map values are accessible in 2 ways.

-1- By using one variable in the for loop, by accessing through keys.
+1- We can iterate over keys by using one variable in the for loop.

 ```go